bitsofcotton/randtools/README.md

 * https://osdn.net/projects/bitsofcotton-randtools/

 # Archive
 This repository is archived, so without bugreport, will no change.
 2021/02/09 version is archived.
 It's ok.
 2021/02/15 version is ok for retest.
-2021/02/17 recheck ok, sleeping, bug report is welcomed.
+2021/02/17 recheck ok, sleeping, 2021/02/24 sleep 2, bug report is welcomed.